-If you’ve told QuickBooks 2012 that you want to create estimates — you do this during the QuickBooks setup — you can create job estimates of amounts you later invoice.
+If you’ve told QuickBooks 2013 that you want to create estimates — you might have done this during the QuickBooks setup — you can create job estimates of amounts you later invoice.

 To create a job estimate, choose the Customers→Create Estimates command.
 QuickBooks displays the Create Estimates window.
 In a nutshell, you fill out the Create Estimates window the same way you fill out the Create Invoices window.
 This makes sense.

 An estimate is just an example or guess at the future invoice for a job.
 Predictably, you collect and supply the same information, and you fill in the fields the same way.

 Find the description of the related field on the Create Invoices window.
 Whatever you do with that field in the Create Invoices window is the same thing you do in the Create Estimates window.